 Actuarial valuations require the use of hypotheses on discount rates, salary increases, mortality tables, increases in Social Security contribution bases and increases in the Consumer Price Index.
 These estimations are subject to uncertainty due to the long settlement period of these commitments.
-Liabilities corresponding to these commitments as of 31 December 2020 amounted to 58 thousand euros, compared to 115 thousand euros for financial year 2019 (Note 15).
+Liabilities corresponding to these commitments as of 31 December 2020 amounted to 58 thousand euros, compared to 115 thousand euros for financial year 2019 (Note 13).

-Impairment of Non-Financial Assets
+Impairment of Non-Financial Assets:

-The Mutual Society and the Subsidiary Companies submit these assets to the impairment test when there is evidence for it.
+The Mutual Society puts these assets to the impairment test when there is evidence for it.